pranaysahith/terraform-azure-setup/README.md

         cp terraform /usr/local/bundle/bin

-5. Explain Terraform
+5. Terraform

-    1. A provider is responsible for understanding API interactions and exposing resources. azurerm provides interface to Azure Resource Manager to create azure resources. client_id and client_secret should be set with values obtained in step 1d. tenant_id and subscription_id are obtained from steps 1e and 2b respectively:
+    a.
+A provider is responsible for understanding API interactions and exposing resources. azurerm provides interface to Azure Resource Manager to create azure resources. client_id and client_secret should be set with values obtained in step 1d. tenant_id and subscription_id are obtained from steps 1e and 2b respectively: